Writing to the screen while the picture is on.

 12, // length of write

-Note, optional, update vertical, replace NT_UPD_HORZ with NT_UPD_VERT, it will draw top to bottom instead of left to right.
+Note (optional) to update vertically, replace NT_UPD_HORZ with NT_UPD_VERT, it will draw top to bottom instead of left to right.
 Left to right wraps to the next line.
 Top to bottom does not wrap, and you probably don’t want to go past the bottom tile of a screen.

 You can stack multiple writes into one frame, if you strip the EOF between them.
 See hello2.c below.
 An empty buffer would be just the EOF (= 0xff).
 The system needs to see a 0xff or it will keep pushing tiles infinitely.